PavlyukVadim/criticaster.io/src/pages/posts/js-dictionary/index.md

 #### ```Currying```

 Is a technique of taking a function with multiple arguments and turning it into a sequence of functions each with only a single argument.
-Can be implemented using ```Partial application```.
+Can be implemented using [```partial application```](partial-application).

 <details>
   <summary>🔎 code sample ...</summary>